-- Lindner-Gambal Chair of Business Ethics; Professor of Strategic Management & Public Policy
+The Lindner-Gambal Professor of Business Ethics; Professor of Strategic Management & Public Policy

-Joel Gehman is professor of strategic management and public policy and the Lindner-Gambal Chair of Business Ethics at the George Washington University School of Business (GWSB).
+Joel Gehman is the Thaddeus A. Lindner and Sergius Gambal Professor of Business Ethics and professor of strategic management and public policy at the George Washington University School of Business (GWSB).

 - Why We Care About Certified B Corporations: From Valuing Growth to Certifying Values Practices.
 Academy of Management Discoveries.